alfaloo/tp/docs/UserGuide.md

 ## Key Product Information

 ### Product Description
-MediCLI is a Java-based desktop-application that allows you to manage your hospital with ease.
+MediCLI is a Java-based desktop application that allows you to manage your hospital with ease.
 Let's now explore the product in more detail.

 ### Overview of main features